dcarver1/carverd/_drafts/medianReducer.md

 # Earth Science and Order of Operations

 **order and math**
-Earth Science is a very broad catergory of study that spends many degrees of mathamatically dependence.In geographic studies, there or geodisites who focus directly on mathamatical abstracts of the Earth in 2 demensional space right next to cartographers who used but often do not need to interperate complex logic.
+Earth Science is a very broad category of study that spends many degrees of mathematically dependence.In geographic studies, there or geodisites who focus directly on mathematical abstracts of the Earth in 2 dimensional space right next to cartographers who used but often do not need to interperate complex logic.
 Most professionals fall somewhere in the middle.

 AND

 **RS in GEE**

-In the world of Remote Sensing, clouds are often the limitaing factor due to their distinct able to reflect most electromagnetic radation.
+In the world of Remote Sensing, clouds are often the limiting factor due to their distinct able to reflect most electromagnetic radiation.
 There are many tools to help deal with the effect of clouds and one that has been gain lots of popularity is the idea of a median reducer.
 This is a function that takes a stack of images and for each locations select the median reflectance value of a given cell.
 The idea is that clouds have a very high reflectance and shadows ( the other troublesome factor of imagery) has a low reflectance.
 Pick the middle value and you should avoid both clouds and shadows while maintaining a complete and relatively representative image.

 But

-**what are the acutal effects**
+**what are the actual effects**

-So as Remote Sensing Scienctist we have a toold and were sometime guilty of applied that tool before we really understand it completely.
+So as Remote Sensing Scientists we have a tools and were sometime guilty of applied that tool before we really understand it completely.
 This is an example that come up recent in my work.
-We were applying a median reducer to an image stack and calculating ndvi.
+We were applying a median reducer to an image stack and calculating NDVI.

 *Do the two paths lead to the same point*